THE STRUCTURE AND FUNCTION OF NEURONS

 The following are the different parts of a neuron:

 SENSORY NEURONS: The sensory neurons convert signals from the external environment into corresponding internal stimuli.
-The sensory inputs activate the sensory neurons and carry sensory information to the brain and spinal cord.
+Sensory inputs activate sensory neurons and convey information to the brain and spinal cord.
 They are pseudo-unipolar in structure.

-MOTOR NEURONS: These are multipolar and are located in the central nervous system, extending their axons outside the central nervous system.
+MOTOR NEURONS: These are multipolar and are located in the central nervous system, with their axons extending outside it.
 This is the most common type of neuron and transmits information from the brain to the body's muscles.

 RELAY NEURONS

 They are multipolar in structure.
 Their axons connect only to the nearby sensory and motor neurons.
-They help in passing signals between two neurons.
+They facilitate the transmission of signals between neurons.

 CHEMICAL SYNAPSE

-In chemical synapses, the action potential affects other neurons through a gap present between two neurons known as the synapse.
-The action potential is carried along the axon to a postsynaptic ending that initiates the release of chemical messengers known as neurotransmitters.
-These neurotransmitters excite the postsynaptic neurons that generate an action potential of their own.
+In chemical synapses, the action potential affects other neurons through a gap between the two neurons, known as the synapse.
+The action potential is conducted along the axon to a postsynaptic terminal, where it initiates the release of neurotransmitters.
+These neurotransmitters excite postsynaptic neurons, which generate action potentials of their own.

 ELECTRICAL SYNAPSE